sarven/unit-testing-tips/README.md

         $result = $sut->renewSubscription(1);

-        // skip checking modifiedAt as it's not a part of observable behaviour.
+        // skip checking modifiedAt as it's not a part of observable behavior.
 To check this value we
-        // would have to add getter for modifiedAt, probably only for tests purposes. self::assertTrue($expiredSubscription->isActive());
+        // would have to add a getter for modifiedAt, probably only for test purposes. self::assertTrue($expiredSubscription->isActive());
         self::assertTrue($result);
     }